Mithgol/node-uue/README.md

 Empty strings (`''`) do not become text blocks of the returned array.
 (For example, if the given `text` starts with UUE codes, then the first of the returned blocks is a UUE block instead of an empty text block.)
 This nuance makes this method slightly different from its String's namesake (where `'foo'.split(/(f)/)` returns `['', 'f', 'oo']`) and thus `typeof` has to be used instead of checking whether some element's index is even (or odd).

+A line separator `'\n'` (`\x0A`) that immediately precedes or follows a UUE block does not become a part of that block; instead of it such separator becomes a part of an adjacent JavaScript string.

 ## Locking files

 The module **does not** lock any files and **does not** create any “lock files” (flag files, semaphore files).
 The module's caller should control the access to the file that is being encoded.